 Infrahyoid muscles

-The infrahyoid muscles are a group of four muscles under the hyoid bone attaching to the sternum, larynx and scapula.
+The infrahyoid muscles are a group of four paired muscles located in the anterior part of the neck and as the name suggest, inferior to the hyoid bone.
+They connect the hyoid bone to the sternum, larynx and scapula.
+The infrahyoid muscles include the omohyoid, sternothyroid, thyrohyoid and sternohyoid muscles.

 Omohyoid muscle

 The omohyoid muscle is divided into a superior and inferior belly.
-The inferior belly begins at the superior border of scapula, ascends craniomedially and merges into an intermediate tendon at the height of the lateral cervical region.
+The inferior belly originates at the superior border of scapula, ascends craniomedially and merges into an intermediate tendon at the height of the lateral cervical region.
 This tendon is connected to the carotid sheath which surrounds the neurovascular bundle (including the common carotid artery, internal jugular vein and vagus nerve).
-Distally the muscle attaches to the body of hyoid.
+The superior belly then originates from the intermediate tendon and attaches to the body of the hyoid bone.

 Sternothyroid muscle

-The sternothyroid muscle originates from the dorsal surface of the manubrium and inserts on the oblique line of thyroid cartilage.
-That is why the sternothyroid is the only hyoid muscle that does not directly attach to the hyoid bone.
+The sternothyroid muscle originates from the posterior surface of the manubrium of the sternum, as well as the costal cartilage of rib 1 and inserts on the oblique line of thyroid cartilage.
+Therefore, the sternothyroid is the only hyoid muscle that does not directly attach to the hyoid bone.
 The sternothyroid lies in close relation to the capsule of the thyroid gland.

 Sternohyoid muscle

-The sternohyoid muscle has its origin at the dorsal surface of manubrium and the sternoclavicular joint and its insertion on the body of hyoid.
-The sternohyoid is the most superficial of all the infrahyoid muscles.
+The sternohyoid muscle originates from the posterior surface of the manubrium of the sternum, as well as the posterior surface of the medial end of the clavicle and inserts on the inferior border of the body of the hyoid bone.
+The sternohyoid is the most superficial of all infrahyoid muscles.

-The omohyoid, sternothyroid and sternohyoid muscles are supplied by the ansa cervicalis (C1-C3), which arises from the cervical plexus.
-The thyrohyoid muscle is not innervated by the ansa cervicalis but rather by nerve fibers from the anterior ramus of spinal nerve C1 which reaches the muscle via the hypoglossal nerve (CN XII).
+Unlike the rest of the infrahyoid muscles, the thyrohyoid muscle is not innervated by the ansa cervicalis, but rather by nerve fibers from the anterior ramus of spinal nerve C1, which reaches the muscle via the hypoglossal nerve (CN XII).
+The thyrohyoid has two functions.
+It is able to depresses the hyoid bone in conjunction with the other infrahyoid muscles, or it can elevate the larynx if the hyoid bone is stabilized by the suprahyoid muscles.

 The infrahyoid muscles are responsible for the positioning of the hyoid bone along with the suprahyoid muscles.
 They play an active role in swallowing and the movement of the larynx.
 More specifically, all infrahyoid muscles (except the sternothyroid) depress the hyoid.
 The sternothyroid depresses the larynx whereas the thyrohyoid elevates it (when the hyoid bone is fixed).
 The omohyoid has an additional function due to its attachment to the carotid sheath: by pulling the sheath, it maintains a low pressure in the internal jugular vein, this way increasing the blood return from the head to the superior vena cava.